acorn421/awesome-smart-contract-datasets/readme.md

 - [slither-audited-smart-contracts](https://huggingface.co/datasets/mwritescode/slither-audited-smart-contracts) - This dataset contains source code and deployed bytecode for Solidity Smart Contracts that have been verified on Etherscan.io, along with a classification of their vulnerabilities according to the Slither static analysis framework.

-- [SolidiFI-benchmark](https://github.com/DependableSystemsLab/SolidiFI-benchmark) - Repository of benchmarks to evaluate Solidity Smart contract analysis tools
+- [SolidiFI-benchmark](https://github.com/DependableSystemsLab/SolidiFI-benchmark) - Repository of benchmarks to evaluate Solidity Smart contract analysis tools.

 - [A_benchmark_dataset_of_Solidity_smart_contracts](https://zenodo.org/records/7744053) - A benchmark dataset contains 4,364 real-world Solidity smart contracts, which are manually labeled with ten types of vulnerabilities.

-- [Vulnerable_Verified_Smart_Contracts](https://figshare.com/articles/dataset/Vulnerable_Verified_Smart_Contracts/21990287) - Dataset of real vulnerable Ethereum smart contracts
+- [Vulnerable_Verified_Smart_Contracts](https://figshare.com/articles/dataset/Vulnerable_Verified_Smart_Contracts/21990287) - Dataset of real vulnerable Ethereum smart contracts.

+- [DeFiHackLabs](https://github.com/SunWeb3Sec/DeFiHackLabs) - Reproduce DeFi hack incidents using Foundry.
+Real world DeFi exploit POCs and vulnerable codes (Inside the POC as a comment).

+- [smart-contract-vulnerability-dataset](https://github.com/imranpollob/smart-contract-vulnerability-dataset) - Tagged dataset for Time Manipulation Vulnerability in Ethereum Smart Contracts.

 <!-- END CONTENT -->